MikkoKirkanen/fullstackopen-part11/exercise1.md

 * Data security
 * Size and type of project

 This depends totally on situation and without more detailed information, this cannot be answered.

+The most likely option is a hosted service without your own hardware.

-Comparison between different services.
+Comparison between different services is below.

 ### On Premise